 Dr. Paolo Benettin (EPFL Lausanne, Switzerland)

-The event will be organized by the KIT Coordination Office of the Water Research Network Baden-Württemberg with scientific support from Prof. Markus Weiler (Chair of Hydrology, University of Freiburg).
+The event was organized by the KIT Coordination Office of the Water Research Network Baden-Württemberg with scientific support from Prof. Markus Weiler (Chair of Hydrology, University of Freiburg).